chandlerNick/chandlerNick.github.io/projects.md

 permalink: /projects/
 ---

-Here I list noteworthy projects that I have built either alone or with a team.
+Here I list noteworthy projects that I have built (or added to) either alone or with a team.

 ---